couchbaselabs/dcp-documentation/ryow.md

 1. Insert item request from the Client to the Application.
 2. The Application makes the actual insert request to the Storage
 3. The Storage returns the sequence number of the item and the partition version where it is stored.
+If multiple items are stored, it's only needed to store the highest sequence number for every partition.
 4. The Application store the sequence number and the partition version of the item.
 5. The Application then triggers an update of *all* view groups with the information of the minimal sequence number a partition must have indexed on already.
 6. The response is blocked by the Indexer until all partitions of all view groups have indexed up to the requested sequence number.